 Skills for your CV

-- problem solving - with a pragmatic and analytical approach;
+- problem-solving skills and a pragmatic and analytical approach

-- numeracy - skills in using mathematics to find solutions to scientific problems, mathematical modelling and interpreting and presenting information graphically;
+- numeracy skills, helpful for finding solutions to scientific problems, mathematical modelling and interpreting and presenting graphs

-- information and communication technology (ICT) - including specialist software packages and some programming.
+- competence at using specialist software packages and some programming.

-There are also many other postgraduate opportunities that you may take, including courses in marketing, finance, business, law, IT and journalism.
+There are also opportunities to take courses in marketing, finance, business, law, IT and journalism, depending on your career interests.

 What do physics graduates do?